In October 2014, some people who had IVAs with PJG Recovery had their cases transferred to Creditfix.

 *** UPDATE June 2015

 Some people have just received from Creditfix the Chairman’s report from the Variation Meeting several months ago.
-This is would be normal if you agreed to the Creditfix changes discussed in this article.
-However it is reported that some people who did not consent have also been included in this “mass variation”.
-There are more details about this on this iva.co.uk discussion.
+It is reported that some people who did not consent have also been included in this “mass variation”.

 If you feel that you have been included without your consent, I suggest you complain to Creditfix and put in a formal complaint to their regulator via the Insolvency Service gateway.